 What you can do

-- List any symptoms you're experiencing, including those that may seem unrelated to the reason you scheduled the appointment.
+- Your symptoms and when they began.
+Include symptoms that don't seem linked to the reason you made the appointment.

-For MGUS, some basic questions to ask your doctor include:
+For MGUS, basic questions to ask your provider include:

-- How frequently do I need to schedule follow-up visits and testing?
+- How often do I need to come back?